nraptis/EncryptionTools/README.md

 First of all, AES and ChaChaPoly cyphers should be unbreakable as long as you do not share your key and nonce.<br />

+Does AES have a backdoor?
+Probably not, but adding additional layers of encryption can guarantee the absense of a backdoor.
+Many of the ciphers in this library spread/mix data across the whole file, which can ensure stronger encryption than any block-based encryption.<br />

 Build your own layer of encryption by combining multiple ciphers.<br />
 Decrypt in reverse-order of how you encrypted using the same crypts and parameters.<br />